-Remuneration component Description 2017 Snapshot Further information Fixed remuneration for executives and non-executive directors Comprised of base salary and superannuation for executives and fees and superannuation for non- executive directors.
-Fixed remuneration changed for specified Senior Executives to reflect the additional requirements of the role under the new operating model and better align to the market.
+Remuneration component Fixed remuneration for executives and non-executive directors , .
 Section 2.4 A detailed review of non-executive director fees was concluded, resulting in a modest increase for the Remuneration Committee.
-Short-term incentives ( STI ) Determined by a balanced scorecard of financial and non-financial measures.
-A Target STI remains at 100% of fixed remuneration with the maximum opportunity being 150% of fixed remuneration.
-Section 2.5 material portion is deferred as equity for two years.
+Short-term incentives (STI) Determined by a balanced scorecard of financial and non-financial measures.
+A ncial and remuneration with the maximum opportunity material portion is deferred as equity for two years.
 Based on the Board's assessment of performance against the Suncorp Group's balanced scorecard, the achievement against target STI for Senior Executives is 94%.
 The outcome as assessed against maximum STI is 62%.
 Long-term incentives (LTI) Performance rights with a TSR hurdle measured For Senior Executives, the LTI award remains 100% of fixed remuneration.
 Section 2.6 relative to a peer comparator group.
 The 2013 LTI grant lapsed on 30 September 2016 as the performance hurdle was not met.
-Strengthening the alignment of Senior Executives' and directors' interests with those of shareholders A minimum shareholding requirement for the CEO & Managing Director, Senior Executives and non- executive directors was introduced in 2014.
+Strengthening the alignment of Senior Executives' and directors' interests with those of shareholders A minimum shareholding requirement for the CEO & Managing Director, Senior Executives and non-executive directors was introduced in 2014.
 All Senior Executives and directors who were in office when this requirement was introduced are on track to hold sufficient shares to meet the minimum holding requirement by October 2017.
 Sections 2.7 and 3.1